-Trump Backs Conflicting Gun Measures While Negotiating With Lawmakers On TV
+Trump Angers Conservatives Over Guns While Negotiating With Lawmakers On TV

 "Take the gun first, go through due process second"

-One of the more surprising stances Trump took appeared to flaunt due process for gun owners — and one that is sure to enrage the NRA.
+One of the more surprising stances Trump took appeared to flout due process for gun owners.

 After Vice President Pence began to talk about how he and the president had conversations with governors earlier this week, Trump interjected that people should "take the firearms first and then go to court" if there is a concern about someone having a gun and potentially being unstable or likely to commit violence.

-Note: A previous version of this story misspelled Rep. Ted Deutch's last name as Deutsch.